Amahdavi-cybersecurity/Amahdavi-Cybersecurity/README.md

 Managed files and directories with touch, mkdir, cp, mv, and rm commands, Process management using ps, grep, and kill, Text editing and content display using nano and cat.

-  - **Description**
-This project is a comprehensive guide designed for Faster Computing employees to install and operate Linux systems.
+  -  **Description**: This project is a comprehensive guide designed for Faster Computing employees to install and operate Linux systems.
 It covers steps for setting up Ubuntu on VirtualBox, creating a user account, and running various command-line operations.
-The guide demonstrates how to navigate file systems, manage processes, and edit files, ensuring operational efficiency and technical skill development
+The guide demonstrates how to navigate file systems, manage processes, and edit files, ensuring operational efficiency and technical skill development.

 ---